-When you make a VoIP call, the call is routed through your VoIP service provider’s network before reaching the person you’re calling.
+When you make a VoIP call, your service provider’s network routes the call before reaching the person you’re calling.

 This means that, depending on your provider, your calls may be routed through different parts of the world.

-As a business, making phone calls using an internet connection can have many benefits.
+Making phone calls using an internet connection can benefit businesses in various ways.